SaaS Churn Rate: No-BS Guide to Understanding Churn

 - How many customers churn for reasons that are completely out of our control?

 Measure the impact of so-called unavoidable churn on your business.
-If it happens all the time and destroys your retention, then guess what?
-You can call it unavoidable all you want, but in order to survive you have to adapt your business strategy accordingly.
+If massive attrition happens often and destroys your retention, then guess what?
+You can call it unavoidable, but survival will require you to adapt your business strategy.

 Let's look at how you can address instances of unavoidable churn:

 - A customer goes out of business.
 Businesses fail.
 It happens.
 But if you keep attracting failing customers, you need to prioritize targeting healthy businesses in lead qualification.
 Consider moving upmarket—big enterprises are much less likely to go out of business than SMBs.

 - A customer's card bounces.
 Having customers' cards expire or payments bounce without their knowledge is a huge problem for SaaS companies.
 Customer payments can be recovered using techniques like dunning sequences, which give them a chance to update cards or renew subscriptions.
 But prepare yourself that when a card bounces, it can lead to unavoidable churn.

 - A customer wants something you're not prepared to give. like a crazy new feature or a 24-hour on-call customer service.
 You can't appease them.
 But if this is happening over and over, you need to evaluate your customer success team and see if they're helping clients unlock more value from your product.